A Rose Afraid of Thorns

 “You’ll love me at once, the way you did once upon a dream,” she had said.
 It sounds kind of crazy, she always talks like that, but I really did love her in that moment.

 I felt quite lucky when she invited me to her cottage that night.
-To my disappointment she had a roommate.
+To my disappointment, she had a roommate.
 I didn’t realize they were celebrating until a cake was brought out, likely because the decorations were quite unconventional.
-They had weaved weeds and sticks into streamers that hung from their doorways, furs and feathers were pinned to the walls, and candles lit by green flame were casting eerie shadows.
+They had weaved weeds and sticks into streamers that hung from their doorways, furs, and feathers were pinned to the walls, and candles lit by green flame were casting eerie shadows.
 Apparently Rose was moving.
 Her roommate, a fairy, wasn’t very happy about it, but they had plans to stay in touch.
 Rose was to return home to her kingdom.
 I knew then that we were destined because she was a princess.

-We were married not long after.
+We have married not long after.
 She didn’t adjust to our life in the castle well.
 I would often awake reaching for her in our bed, only to find she was curled up on the floor, next to the wide-open window.
 I tried to lift her spirits.
 We had balls with dancing, we had plays and poets visit, and she was finally with her family again.
 After some time though, she became restless.
 Rose wanted to live in the woods, she wanted to travel further and take up strange hobbies like knife throwing and jerky butchering.
 I suggested she try spinning instead as I had a room full of spindles for her.
 She wouldn’t go near it; A rose afraid of thorns.

 Worst of all though, she was barren and we were broken.
 Without an heir, our kingdom will be lost to my petulant cousin.
 Rose grew distant and mute.
 I didn’t know what else to do.
 She was wasting her life and so now I’m pausing it.